ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ### Span attributes

 - Span type (need to distinguish execution of a task within one generation, sending a request to another service, processing a request in grpc facade).
 If it's about a request to another service — then the name of the service the request goes to is also needed.
-- task id
+- Task ID
 - Task type
 - Generation of the task
 - Our standard headers: x-operation-id, x-request-id, x-request-uid.
-- Type of operation (for example: CreateDisk, CreateSnapshot)
+- Request name (for example: [CreateDisk](https://github.com/ydb-platform/nbs/blob/main/cloud/disk_manager/internal/pkg/services/disks/service.go#L309), [CreateSnapshot](https://github.com/ydb-platform/nbs/blob/main/cloud/disk_manager/internal/pkg/services/snapshots/service.go#L24))
 - Information on whether the task is currently being executed or canceled.
-Maybe just use the runner id.
+Maybe just use the host + runner ID.
 - Error type
 - Error text
 - Information about what logical step of the task is being performed now (step_description).
 But here we still need to think more about whether such a thing is needed at all, and if so, which steps in which tasks should be highlighted.
 - A flag indicating that the request is a duplicate — so that duplicates can be easily filtered out.

-If it's about a request to nbs:
+If it's about a request to Blockstore:
 - Request type (for example: CreateDisk, CreateСheckpoint)
-- fqnd control the request goes to
+- FQDN of the host the request goes to
-- client id
+- Client ID
-- session id (if any)
+- Session ID (if any)

 If it's about a request to ydb:
-- transaction id.
+- Transaction ID.
 - Path to the database
 - Information about sql queries: list of tables involved and operations (select, upsert, ...) that we applied to them.

 If the request is in S3:
-- bucket id
+- Bucket ID

 TODO: anything else?